m-escobar/myFirstJsApi/README.md

 # myFirstJsApi

-This is a test of my first JS API
+This is a test of my first JS API, using node and express